-Currently Memorial Drive is a road that provides access to other parts of the lakefront.
-With the new lakefront design aiming to provide more space for people to gather and enjoy, the road has been removed from the lakefront edge and Memorial Drive will no longer act as a thoroughfare.
-Memorial Drive will be expanded to provide more space for a larger variety of parking including mobility, motorcycle and bicycle parking.
+Memorial Drive was a road that provided access to other parts of the lakefront.
+With the new lakefront design aiming to provide more space for people to gather and enjoy, the road has been removed from the lakefront edge and Memorial Drive has become a plaza and car park, rather than a thoroughfare.
+Memorial Plaza provides space for a larger variety of parking including mobility, motorcycle and bicycle parking.

 The current playground at the lakefront is a huge draw card for families enjoying time together.
 The new playground design expands on this and creates even more opportunities for adventure and fun for all ages and abilities.